 “Meat eating is largely considered a problem-solver in terms of energy, but, in retrospect, it is clear that carnivory must impose a delicate balance between how much brain and body a species can afford,” said Herculano-Houzel.

 Hunting requires a lot of energy, particularly for large predators, and the intervals between successful kills are unpredictable.
 That explains why large meat-eating carnivorans like lions spend most of their time resting and sleeping.
 In terms of energy, the brain is the most expensive organ in the body and its requirements are proportional to the number of neurons.
 It also needs energy continuously.
-As a consequence, the quantity of meat that large hunters can kill and consume and the intermittent nature of feeding appears to limit their brain development.
+As a consequence, the quantity of meat that large hunters can kill and consume and the intermittent nature of feeding appear to limit their brain development.

 The study’s findings also challenge the prevailing view that domesticated animals have smaller brains than their wild cousins.
-The ratios of brain size to body weight of the domestic species they analyzed—ferret, cat and dog—did not scale in a significantly different manner from those of their wild relatives—mongoose, raccoon, hyena, lion and brown bear.
+The ratios of brain size to body weight of the domestic species they analyzed—ferret, cat, and dog—did not scale in a significantly different manner from those of their wild relatives—mongoose, raccoon, hyena, lion, and brown bear.

 The analysis also discovered that the raccoon was an outlier—on the brainy side: It packs the same number of cortical neurons as a dog into a brain the size of a cat’s.

 “Raccoons are not your typical carnivoran,” said Herculano-Houzel.
 “They have a fairly small brain but they have as many neurons as you would expect to find in a primate … and that’s a lot of neurons.”